stanly3690/HotSpotAnalysis_Plugin/README.md

 #####Annuncement 01/2017
 - Enabled the use of negative numerical attributes [Getis and Ord, 1996]
-- Enabled polygon shapefiles as input using Queen's case contiguity spatial weight matrix.
+- Enabled polygon shapefiles as input using queen's case contiguity spatial weight matrix.
 - Enabled the possibility of selecting between normality assumption (default) and standard normal approximation from permutations to compute Gi* Z-scores and associated p-values.

 #####Annuncement 12/2016